thinknovelty/Sidenotes/README.md

 	birthday = MM-DD-YYYY;
 	sex = 0;

 localhost/login/ 						-used to log a patron into the system.
 Calltype: POST
 POST Variables:
 	email = example@gmail.com;
 	password = 1234123;
 	apiKey = 23tfwr234f234424;

 localhost/verification/ 				-used to verfiy a new patron.
 Calltype: PUT
 PUT Variables:
 	email = example@gmail.com;
 	password = 1234123;
 	registrationKey = 12321dqe1231dfqwe123fwe12345t;

+localhost/configuration/settings 		-this will modifify only the settings which you provide in the call.
+Calltype: PUT

+PUT Variables:
+<name_of_setting> & <value>

 Personal notes for project: